SimonDelmas/hydrogr/README.md

 ### Examples

-Examples based on the examples in the airGR package are available in the [example folder](https://github.com/SimonDelmas/hydrogr/tree/master/example) for the different models.
+Examples based on the examples in the airGR package are available in the [example folder](./example) for the different models.

-An example for calibrating models using [spotpy](https://github.com/thouska/spotpy) is also available.
+An example for calibrating models using [spotpy](https://github.com/thouska/spotpy) is also available in the [calibrating_gr4j.ipynb](./example/calibrating_gr4j.ipynb) notebook.

 ![gr4h](https://github.com/SimonDelmas/hydrogr/assets/28869386/3c980461-42d7-4de9-bae7-6bb127c978f1)

 ## License

-This project is licensed under the GLP-2.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL-2.0 License - see the [LICENSE.txt](./LICENSE.txt) file for details.